anup-malani/PAR/README.md

 # PAR
-Files for simulating different tests of PAR and DC
+File (PAR_simulation_220117b.do) for simulating different tests of PAR and DC.